 In parallel, we will assess data availability and data quality surrounding the use-case.
 Together with the business requirements, this exercise will permit us to translate the use-case into a detailed POC solution description; this document serves as the bible towards building the actual solution and is approved by the customer prior to progressing in the next phase.

-Next, the POC solution is analytically build within a software environment chosen together with the customer. element61 has expertise in each of the leading software technologies including IBM, SAP and Microsoft as well as the mainstream statistical languages and tools such as R, Python, SAS, Microsoft Cloud Machine learning, SAP Predictive Analytics Modeler, etcetera.
+Next, the POC solution is analytically build within a software environment chosen together with the customer. element61 has expertise in each of the leading software technologies including IBM, SAP and Microsoft as well as the mainstream statistical languages and tools such as R, Python, Spark or drag-and-drop tools such as Dataiku.

 Finally, we will test the model and solution in the day-to-day environment and work with the business teams to assess relevance, user-friendliness and performance.
 Even a prototype needs to make sense for end-users and be intuitive to use.
 The impact-assessment of the Proof Of Concept aims to be tangible and measurable and we will present the outcomes and impact to management.
 In this phase, we will also write some modelling documentation, train the internal team and outline the envisioned next steps.

 element61 can help accelerate your Proof of Concept as we bring the required technology.
-The Proof Of Concept doesn't requir you to invest into new infrastructure nor expensive software.
+The Proof Of Concept doesn't requir you to invest into infrastructure nor expensive software.
 Only when a Proof Of Concept matures and is asked to be put into production, the choice of technology arise.
 At that stage, our cross-vendor expertise at element61 can help you make a balanced choice ensuring integration with the existing performance management and business intelligence architecture.

 The technology set-up of a Proof Of Concept will be chosen together with the customer and aims to be as simple as possible.
 Similarly, the Proof Of Concept will prefer simple statistical models to allow for full understanding from business analysts and management.
 After the POC, their performance could be further improved through "test, learn and improve cycles and we can extend the Proof of Concept to a full-functional tool.